+46 839 91 32 Mon – Fri 11:00 to 15:00 GMT+1

 KAMAKURA

 In addition to its noodles, Japan is also known for its fantastic Buddhist temples.
 About 25 minutes by train from Yokohama station, a whole new world of temples and parks opens up in the city of Kamakura.
 Here there are as many as 65 Buddhist temples and 19 shrines from the Shinto religion.
-Among dramatic amphitheatres, along dark forests and with the sea as a view, it is a unique place to visit.
+Among dramatic amphitheaters, along dark forests, and with the sea as a view, it is a unique place to visit.

-Some of the most famous buildings are Hokokuji, Meigetsuin, Zuisenji and Tsurugaoka Hachimangu shrine.
+Some of the most famous buildings are Hokokuji, Meigetsuin, Zuisenji, and Tsurugaoka Hachimangu shrine.
 Entrance to the various shrines and temples costs between 200 and 300 yen.
 Go here and let yourself be seduced by Japan’s Buddhist tradition.

 Bamboo forest